 Here is a summary of some of the core concepts that we work with in my teaching studio.
 The many posts in the blog are expansions of different sections or even single ideas from this A to J model of singing (v.4).

-Download a PDF – of the ‘A to J model of singing (v4)’.
+Download a PDF of the Basic Singing Syllabus – (A to J model of singing (v4)).

 - BREATHING system – ‘power source’

 - VIBRATING source – ‘raw vocal signal’ or ‘sound source’

 - RESONATING system – ‘sound filter’